The Foundation: Never Skip Oil Changes

 Address Small Problems Immediately

 At high mileage, small problems become big problems fast.
-A minor coolant leak becomes a blown head gasket.
+A minor coolant and antifreeze leak becomes a blown head gasket.
 A worn belt becomes a broken belt that takes out your water pump.
 A slight vibration becomes a failed wheel bearing that damages the hub assembly.
 The cars that reach 200K+ miles aren't the ones that never had problems — they're the ones whose owners fixed problems early.
 Check your car's known issues with our VIN lookup tool.

 The Critical Services After 100K